×

 Swot Analysis of "Global Wine War 2015: New World Versus Old" written by Christopher A. Bartlett, Sarah McAra includes – strengths weakness that are internal strategic factors of the organization, and opportunities and threats that Wine World facing as an external strategic factors.
 Some of the topics covered in Global Wine War 2015: New World Versus Old case study are - Strategic Management Strategies, Competitive strategy, Customers, Globalization, Regulation and Strategy & Execution.

-Some of the macro environment factors that can be used to understand the Global Wine War 2015: New World Versus Old casestudy better are - – cloud computing is disrupting traditional business models, increasing energy prices, challanges to central banks by blockchain based private currencies, there is increasing trade war between United States & China, increasing transportation and logistics costs, customer relationship management is fast transforming because of increasing concerns over data privacy, geopolitical disruptions, technology disruption, wage bills are increasing, etc
+Some of the macro environment factors that can be used to understand the Global Wine War 2015: New World Versus Old casestudy better are - – increasing commodity prices, challanges to central banks by blockchain based private currencies, central banks are concerned over increasing inflation, there is increasing trade war between United States & China, increasing household debt because of falling income levels, geopolitical disruptions, customer relationship management is fast transforming because of increasing concerns over data privacy, technology disruption, increasing transportation and logistics costs, etc

 12 Hrs